google/digitalbuildings/tools/abel/README.md

   * A Google Sheets ID is found embedded into the spreadsheet's url. e.g. `https://docs/google/com/spreadsheets/d/<spreadsheet_id>/edit#gid=123467`

-`-b` or `--building_config` absolute path to a local building configuration file
+`-b` or `--building_config` absolute path to a local building configuration file.
+Only required for the `Building Config -> Spreadsheet` workflow.
   * [Building Configuration Docs](../../ontology/docs/building_config.md)

 `-t` or `--token` path to the GCP project token.
 Default path for the token is the current directory, but an alternate relative or absolute path may be provided.
+Only required if the token is stored in a directory that isn't the current directory.

 ### The ABEL Spreadsheet
 The ABEL spreadsheet serves as a user-friendly interface for ABEL and is what